A conversation Launa Inman had on a flight from Perth to Sydney changed her life.

 How many of us wait for that tap on the shoulder?
 Expect people to read our minds?
 Whether it be our boss, a potential client or even our partner, how many people do we assume know what we want?
 Too many I believe …

-Her advice echoes that of Sophia Amoruso‘s, who we can’t wait to welcome to Australia this week.
+Her advice echoes that of Sophia Amoruso‘s, who toured with us in 2016.
 She says, “If you’re frustrated because you’re not getting what you want, stop for a second: have you actually flat out asked for it?”